Data Expedition, Inc. ®

 Other Traffic

 Though not a component of the network, third-party traffic flow often has the largest impact on network performance.
-Any data traveling across any part of the same network path will reduce the performance any other data traveling that path.
+Any data traveling across any part of the same network path will reduce the performance of any other data traveling that path.
 Ideally, network resources would be fairly divided amongst all users.
 But variation in capacities, use patterns, and requirements often makes it impossible to know what "fairly" means, let alone enforce it.
 Worse, oscillations in traffic flows can cause some traffic to create interference out of proportion to the bandwidth it consumes.

 All else being equal, MTP/IP will perform much better than TCP/IP when third-party traffic is a factor.
-MTP avoids the types of oscillations that cause some TCP flows to excessively interfere with each other.
+MTP/IP avoids the types of oscillations that cause some TCP/IP flows to excessively interfere with each other.
 However, networking is ultimately a zero-sum game: once the total data flow reaches the capacity of the network, no flow can gain without another one losing.
 Ideally, tests should be performed when third-party traffic is absent or at least steady.
 See technical note 0003, "Analyzing Network Performance", for additional testing advice.